-- All staff are responsible for safeguarding one another and our learners. - Staff must have an attitude of 'it could happen here' where safeguarding is concerned. - Staff must remain vigilant to concerns rather than waiting for a disclosure, recognising that learners may not always make a direct disclosure and information may come from overhearing conversations or observing behaviour changes. - Staff must act immediately on any concerns they have and always in the best interests of the learner by sharing concerns with a member of the Safeguarding Team.
+- All staff are responsible for safeguarding one another and our learners. - Staff must have an attitude of 'it could happen here' where safeguarding is concerned. - Staff must remain vigilant to concerns rather than waiting for a disclosure, recognising that learners may not always make a direct disclosure and information may come from overhearing conversations or observing behaviour changes. - Staff must act immediately on any concerns they have, with reference to the Journey of a Concern flowchart, and always in the best interests of the learner by sharing concerns with a member of the Student Experience and Wellbeing team.